Daashuang/hello-world/README.md

 # hello-world
 hi!

-This is my first code in github!
+This is my first readme in github!

 end!